 No, we have never had a situation where a dog has not remembered its owner or family.
 We encourage dogs and puppies to live in the home for at least 4-weeks prior to beginning camp, so it can build a bond, and will be sure to remember the owner(s) at graduation.
 If a dog comes direct to our facility from the breeder or rescue, it has not lived in the home to build a bond, so in this situation it would not know the owner upon pick-up.

 Once a dog begins camp, we do NOT allow visitation.
-The trainers are engaged in training exercises, field trips, and activities that would need to be cancelled in order to accommodate owners visiting.
+The trainers are engaged in training exercises, distraction proofing drills, and activities that would need to be cancelled in order to accommodate owners visiting.
 Instead, we send weekly email updates to each owner including a detailed description of the progress made, and pictures of each dog in training.

 We use email as our primary method of communicating with owners during the training process.
 We send weekly updates including photos and a narrative describing the weekly events and training exercises.